Huguitis/aoi.js-documentation/src/functions/Calling/createGuildInvite.md

 ---
 title: $createServerInvite
-description: $createServerInvite will create a channel invite.
+description: $createServerInvite will create a guild invite.
 id: createServerInvite
 ---

-`$createServerInvite` will create a channel invite.
+`$createServerInvite` will create a guild invite.

 ## Usage